zhanggianluca/FixerUpper/README.md

 Notice, both of these files had the same number of bugs, reflect on which was easier to debug!

-### Extension
+### Reflection and Extension
-Swap computers with a neighbor and write your own html file on their computer.
+1.Use comments to describe what exactly you fixed in each file.
+Be specific.

+2.Create one( or two) new HTML files on your own and include errors for any HTML tags you want as outlined below.
+Name your your files as yourfirst_name_level1, yourfirst_name_level2, OR yourfirst_name_level2.

 Follow the outline below for each level of this extension.
-After each level, swap back computers and use all of the tools discussed above to get the html up and running!
-In addition to the details provided in each level you can add as many formatting issues (white space related) as you want.
+In addition to the details provided in each level you can add as many formatting issues as you want.

 #### Level One:
 * Up to three missing tags (opening or closing)